Top 10 GRE Prep Myths - Know Facts and Strategy

 • If you are not an online kind of person, there are many authenticated books available in the market at a very low cost.

-Evaluating the efficacy of prep courses versus self-study methods
+Evaluating the efficacy of preparation courses versus self-study methods

 The only scenario in which you should consider a prep course is if you are entirely stuck and can't find a way to improve yourself under any circumstances.
 Even then make sure to only target the areas you need help in.
 This will make sure that your resources are spent efficiently and that your preparation is complete.